ichiee/Thanks_Octocat/Algorithms/Algo1/analysis_of_algo.md

 ### three Sum
  running time T (N)

- If you do it as a lg, lg plot very often you'll get a straight line.
+ Input size N

- And the slope of the straight line is the key to what's going on.
+ If you do it as a lg, lg plot very often you'll get a straight line. - this will ge lg T(N) on y, lg(N) on X And the slope of the straight line is the key to what's going on.
  In this case, the slope of the straight line is three and so you can run what's called a regression to fit a late, the straight line through the data points.
- And then, it's not difficult to show to do the math to show that if you get a straight line and the slope is B,
+ And then, it's not difficult to show to do the math to show that if you get a straight line and the slope is B, - in this case 3

- then your function is proportional to A, N^B (N to the B).
+ then your function is proportional to A, N^B (N to the B). propotional - y = kx  => k = y/x

  That's called the **power law**.
  And that's true of many, many scientific problems including most algorithms.
  So here's a little bit of the math for that.